 The semen analysis is a laboratory assessment of male factor fertility.
 Despite years of refinement, semen analysis testing remains an imperfect measure of potential male fertility due to a higher degree of error.
 However, it remains the gold standard in male factor fertility assessments.

-Parameters of Your Semen Analysis
+Understanding Your Semen Analysis

 Below are some of the parameters you will commonly see on a semen analysis, although this varies depending on where you live and which lab you use.